fripokoff/Habbo-Origins-Web-Custom/README.md

 5.Navigate to <a href="https://fripokoff.github.io/Habbo-Origins-Web-Custom/">`https://[github_username].github.io/Habbo-Origins-Web-Custom/`</a>

-**For a static test you need to host a node js localhost server or upload your files to an hhtp server (not https) and modify the dcr.**
+**For a static test you need to host a node js localhost server or upload your files to an http server (not https) and modify the dcr.**

 ## How to update